aegisclient/client/README.md

 | `.hclip <distance>` | Horizontal clip through blocks |
 | `.prefix <new>` | Change command prefix |

-## License

-This project is subject to the [GNU General Public License v3.0](LICENSE).
-This does only apply for source code located directly in this clean repository.
-During the development and compilation process, additional source code may be used to which we have obtained no rights.
-Such code is not covered by the GPL license.

-*Actions that you are allowed to do:*

-- **Use** the source code for personal and commercial purposes
-- **Share** and distribute the source code
-- **Modify** the source code and create derivative works

-*If you decide to use ANY code from the source:*

-- **Disclose** the source code of your modified work under the GPL license
-- **State** any changes you have made to the original code
-- **License** your modified work under the **GPL-3.0** license

 ## Setting up a Workspace